Solv3/Solv3.github.io/team/index.md

 ---
 layout: project
 title: Our team
-excerpt: "A List of Projects"
+excerpt: ""
 comments: false
 ---

+## List of team members and pictures